jpritikin/coach/content/docs/me/psychoactive/_index.md

 While hemp, cannabis, and marijuana are botanically the same species, legal distinctions remain, with Delta-9 THC still prohibited since the [Boggs Act of 1952](https://en.wikipedia.org/wiki/Boggs_Act_of_1951).
 The recent legalization of hemp-based cannabinoids spurred renewed interest in Delta-9 THC alternatives.
 Delta-8 THC, first isolated in the 1940s by chemist Roger Adams, offers effects similar to traditional Delta-9 THC but with less anxiety.
+Best of all, Δ8-THC can be produced legally from hemp.
 You might start with 25 mg each of Δ8-THC and CBD.

 {{% columns %}}